Month: September 2021

-Clarity, Choice, Structure and Creativity
+Clarity, Choice, Structure and Consistency

 Scent work is a wonderful activity for any dog, and just as much fun for the human too!
 What I most love about scent work is that, unlike some other dog sports, it is very accessible as a standalone enrichment activity anywhere, anytime-which is my sole purpose in doing it.
 It can be a true gift for your dog and for your relationship.
 So even if you never plan to compete, you can still find great rewards in getting out and about with your scent work partner and enjoy it together!